MrUSBEN/webgltest/readme.md

 		Added RESTART button in pause menu,
 		Added audio volume controls in pause menu,
 		Created Random color generator for map generation.

+13-04-22 =	Finished game development,
+		Decided a name for it,
+		Added multiple background music clips,
+		Changed whole UI theme to look better,
+		Added credit and title in Pause menu,
+		Fixed little bugs and problems,
+		Should be smooth experience now.